How Call Center Software Facilitates Work from Home in This Corona Age

 Tying it into your CRM may take a while longer but it is done without disrupting the front end.
 Your customers may not even know that you have switched software.
 You remain available and your employees work full time but with a difference.
-They work from home, having full access to call records and features of the software as well as customer database.
+They work from home, having full access to call records and features of the software as well as the customer database.

 Seamless transfer of calls

 A hosted solution or a configured on-premise solution ensures continuity of customer end services.
 However, your teams will also need to collaborate and interact with each other.
-Supervisors may need to continue with monitoring of calls.
-The workaround may be to use the built in chat feature if the software includes WebRTC.
-WebRTC inclusion aids interaction between staff and you can also let agents use the feature to connect with customers for an enhanced experience using audio-video call.
+Supervisors may need to continue with the monitoring of calls.
+The workaround may be to use the built-in chat feature if the software includes WebRTC.
+WebRTC inclusion aids interaction between staff and you can also let agents use the feature to connect with customers for an enhanced experience using audio-video calls.
 As regards monitoring employees, you can configure a login schedule so you know when agents start their work at home and when they log out.

 The important thing is to keep communications alive in these corona hit times and call centers, apart from providing routine services to customers may also have to take on the role of providing emergency contact services.
 With call center software in place, there is no need to tell employees to go on leave.
 You can continue your operations when you have providers to help you find ways to keep working.